Weakly minimal groups with a new predicate: Expansions by unary predicates

-\begin{remark} In Corollary \ref{cor:wmg-small}, the assumption that $T$ is unidimensional cannot be removed.
+\begin{remark} In the previous result, the assumption of unidimensionality cannot be removed.
 For example, let $T$ be the theory of an equivalence relation $E$ with two infinite classes.
 Fix $\cM\models T$ and let $A\seq M$ be one $E$-class.
-Then $T$ is weakly minimal (but not unidimensional), $A$ is not small in $\cM$ by Remark \ref{rem:small}, and if $(\cN,B)\equiv_{\cL_M(P)}(\cM,A)$ is $\aleph_1$-saturated then $N\neq \acl_{\cL_M}(B)$. \end{remark}
+Then $T$ is weakly minimal (but not unidimensional), $A$ is not small in $\cM$ by Remark \ref{rem:small}, and if $(\cN,B)\equiv_{\cL_M(P)}(\cM,A)$ is $\aleph_1$-saturated then $N\neq \acl_{\cL}(BM)$. \end{remark}

-\begin{remark} Corollary \ref{cor:wmg-small} yields an alternate proof that if $T$ is weakly minimal and unidimensional, $\cM\models T$, and $\cL=\cL_M$, then any $A\seq M$ is bounded in $\cM$ (a special case of Theorem \ref{thm:wmt-bounded}).
-The argument splits into two cases.
-If $A$ is small in $\cM$ then it is bounded in $\cM$ by Proposition \ref{prop:CZsmall}$(a)$ and Fact \ref{fact:wmEinfty}.
-If $A$ is not small in $\cM$ then condition $(iii)$ of Corollary \ref{cor:wmg-small} holds, and one easily sees that Proposition \ref{prop:5.3} applies to conclude $A$ is small in $\cM$. \end{remark}